MargauxJenica/code-quiz/README.md

     C1.
 Clicked start button prompts user first question and begins quiz timer C2.
 Another question is prompted, after answering previous question C3.
-If question is answered incorrectly, extra time is docked from clock C4.
+If question is answered incorrectly, time is docked from clock C4.
 Game over when all questions are answered or time runs out C5.
 Once Game is over, user can save score along with their initials